summitto/pgp-packet-library/README.md

 ## Clang Tidy

-If `clang-tidy` is installed, then CMake will create a `make tidy` target that can be used to run `clang-tidy` over the codebase.
+If `clang-tidy` is installed, then CMake will create a `tidy` target that can be used to run `clang-tidy` over the codebase.
 The configuration for the checkers can be found in the `.clang-tidy` file in the root of the repository.

 ## Static analysis using Cppcheck